How To Use Our Mushroom Grow Kits At Home

 Oysters

-Cut off the top of the bag off entirely; removing roughly 6 inches from the top and leaving about 3-5 inches of the sides of the bag remaining above the top of the substrate block.
-These walls will help trap moisture and and more easily keep the top of your block moist but allow the mushrooms to form in the best way.
+Cut off the top of the bag off entirely leaving a 3-5 inch flute of bag above the top of the substrate block (like the picture to the left)!
+These walls will help trap moisture creating a good environment for the mushrooms to start growing.

 Lion's Mane

-With a razor knife cut two 1in. by 1in.
-X shaped holes on the broad side of both sides of the bag (4 total), about 2-3 inches below the top of the block of substrate.
-Roll down the top of the bag squeezing out all of the air and tape down to hold.
+With a razor knife cut TWO 1in. by 1in.
+X's on the broad side of BOTH sides of the bag.
+Roll down the top of the bag squeezing out all of the air and tape down to hold the fold.
+Just like the picture on the right.

 Shiitake

-Shiitake blocks produce a better yield if they receive a cold shock prior to cutting open the bag.
+Shiitake mushrooms produce a better yield if they receive a COLD shock prior to cutting open the bag.
 Store your kit in the refrigerator, basement, or depending on the weather outdoors for 24 hours.
 It just needs to be about 10-20 degrees cooler than average indoor air temperatures.

-Shiitake also benefit from a physical shock, hold your kit about 2 feet off the ground and drop it, letting it fall to the floor.
-Then, make a 10 inch slit across on of the broad sides of the bag, just underneath the filter.
+Shiitake also benefit from a PHYSICAL shock as well, hold your kit about 2 feet off the ground and drop it, letting it smack to the floor.
+Then make a 10 inch slit across the front of the bag, just underneath the filter.
 This exposes the block to the fresh air, but not too much!
-Shiitakes need to be very humid when they first start to form so keeping the bag helps to keep in the humidity initially.
-Place in your humidity chamber, follow the instructions below and once you see a number of small round formations reaching rough dime-sized - pushing up against the bag - it is time to remove the bag entirely.
+Shiitakes need to be very humid when they first start to form so keeping the bag on helps to keep in the humidity initially.

 Storing Your Kit